 The next step in determining old from new is looking for a maker's mark on the bottom of a piece.
 Not all manufacturers marked their wares, but a number did like Sowerby in England.
 Akro Agate is an American company that marked most of their wares ranging from children's dishes to small decorative flower pots.
 Newer glass by Fenton, Boyd, and Mosser may also be marked.

 Some of the most costly slag glass pieces take the form of lampshades by well-known makers like Handel, Bradley Hubbard, and Tiffany.
 These easily sell for thousands when in excellent condition, with Tiffany being the top of the line, of course.
 Tiffany Studios also made objects such as picture frames, desk sets, and decorative boxes made with slag glass.
 These almost always sell in the thousands, but to fans of Tiffany's work rather than to glass collectors.
 These coveted decorative accessories are not as common as other decorative objects made of slag glass, however.

-Pink slag glass made by Northwood/Dugan from the early 1900s is also quite valuable.
-A pitcher with matching water tumblers in this uncommon color will likely bring more than $1,000 at auction.
-Compare that to a set made with purple slag glass and the price would be a fraction of that cost.
+Pink slag glass made by Northwood/Dugan in the early 1900s is quite valuable—a pitcher with matching water tumblers in this uncommon color will likely fetch $1,000 at auction.

 Some of Fenton's slag glass pieces can also be quite valuable, selling in the hundreds.
 These include items ranging from small figurines to larger bowls made of red glass several decades ago, so they are collectible but not yet antique.
 Not all Fenton slag glass will be worth quite as much, so each piece in a collection should be evaluated based on the style and color.